 Then there’s the research.
 To top the week off nicely, I heard this morning that my proposal to give a talk at the forthcoming Authur Eddington conference in Paris has been accepted; this is great news as the conference will mark the centenary of Eddington’s measurement of the bending of starlight by the sun, an experiment that provided key evidence in support Einstein’s general theory of relativity.
-To this day, some historians question the accuracy of Eddington’s result, while most physicists strongly disagree, so it should make for an interesting conference .
+To this day, some historians question the accuracy of Eddington’s result, while most physicists believe his findings were justified, so it should make for an interesting conference .

 It was back to college this week, a welcome change after some intense research over the hols.
 I like the start of the second semester, there’s always a great atmosphere around the college with the students back and the restaurants, shops and canteens back open.
 The students seem in good form too, no doubt enjoying a fresh start with a new set of modules (also, they haven’t yet received their exam results!).